SerSquirt/SerSquirt-s-Website/README.md

-# SerSquirt-s-Website
+# SerSquirt's Website
-Sersquirt website repository
+SerSquirt's website repository

 This is the code for my website!
-You can find my website here: http://sersquirt.achee.com
+You can find my website [Here!](http://sersquirt.achee.com)